-11.1 CLEANING THE COALS
+15.1 CLEANING THE COALS

 Remove the firefront casting and place to one side.
 Remove the ceramic components.
 Gently clean in the open air.
 Be careful not to create dust from the coals.
 Where necessary replace damaged components with genuine spares.
-Seal waste coals and ceramics in a plastic bag and dispose of
+Seal scrap components in plastic bags and dispose of at proper refuse sites as directed.

-Re-fit the coals by referring to the relevant section of these instructions.
+Re-fit the coals carefully by referring to the relevant section of these instructions.